 Invisalign has quickly become a well-known and popular option for straightening teeth discretely.
 While the treatment is marketed as not using wires or brackets, some patients do require Invisalign attachments for the treatment to be effective.
-But, there’s good news: just like the aligners, the attachments are discrete too.

 What Are Invisalign Attachments?